-We may not have sufficient "available cash" to pay any quarterly distribution on common units or the Board may elect to distribute less than all of our available cash.
+We may not have sufficient "available cash" to pay any quarterly distribution on common units, or the board of directors of the Partnership's general partner (the "Board") may elect to take reserves or distribute less than all of our available cash.

-The current policy of the board of directors of our general partner ("Board") is to distribute an amount equal to the available cash generated by our business each quarter to our common unitholders.
+The current policy of the Board is to distribute an amount equal to the available cash generated by our business each quarter to our common unitholders.
 As a result of its cash distribution policy, we will likely need to rely primarily upon external financing sources, including commercial bank borrowings and the issuance of debt and equity securities, to fund acquisitions and expansion capital expenditures, and our growth, if any, may not be as robust as that of businesses that reinvest available cash to expand ongoing operations.
 We may not have sufficient available cash each quarter to enable the payment of distributions to common unitholders.
 Furthermore, the partnership agreement does not require us to pay distributions on a quarterly basis or otherwise.
 As such, the Board may modify or revoke its cash distribution policy at any time at its discretion, including in such a manner that would result in an elimination of cash distributions regardless of the amount of available cash our business generates.